LokeshBysaniB/azure-ai-900-Certification/README.md

 # Azure AI-900 Certification Notes
 This repository is here to support your preparation for the AI-900 Certification.This exam is relatively easy if you thoroughly study the official learning paths.
-Personally, I passed the exam on my first try by focusing on practice questions.
+Personally, I passed the exam on my first try by focusing on official learning path and practice questions.

 **Official Study Material:** [Microsoft Certified: Azure AI Fundamentals](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-fundamentals)